arifarubab/Todo-List/README.md

 # Todo-List
-I have done one of my assignments from Goveror Sindh Initiative Program
+I have done one of my assignments from Governor Sindh Initiative Program